 La Escuela Fratney

-Another 2015 recipent out of Milwaukee's Riverwest Neighborhood, La Escuala Fratney, has been able to use APT funds to add art-culture to the school's atmosphere as well as construct group art projects for the students to participate in.
+Another 2015 recipient out of Milwaukee's Riverwest Neighborhood, La Escuela Fratney, has been able to use APT funds to add art-culture to the school's atmosphere as well as construct group art projects for the students to participate in.
 Projects there are ongoing and we will update when new projects arise.

 In late April, the third annual Arte Para Todos benefit festival spanned throughout 22 venues in 5 Milwaukee neighborhoods over 4 days.
 90 musical acts and 20 visual artists performed, all donating their time and talents to support art programs in Milwaukee schools.
 Arte Para Todos 2017 raised $21,410.
 Being 100% volunteer-based, all of this money will go to support the following:

 $10,000 of the funds will go to the MPS Foundation.
 This money will be used to support the Turnaround Arts programming at Roosevelt Middle School and Dr. MLK Jr. Elementary School.
 The funding will be used at these Turnaround Arts schools for their 2018 school musicals.
 With this donation, the schools will more easily be able to afford supplies, contracted support service, after school transportation for cast and crew for rehearsals, printed materials, and related field trips for inspiration.
 APT team members were lucky enough to attend these schools' incredible 2017 musicals and see how they affected students.
 We are excited to see more in the future.